Pleistodontes froggatti

 Pleistodontes froggatti is a species of fig wasp which is native to Australia.
 It has an obligate mutualism with the Moreton Bay Fig, Ficus macrophylla, the species it pollinates.
-Outside of Australia, populations have become established in Hawaii (where it was deliberately introduced) and New Zealand where it was either accidentally introduced or arrived by long-distance dispersal.
+Outside Australia, populations have become established in Hawaii (where it was deliberately introduced) and New Zealand where it was either accidentally introduced or arrived by long-distance dispersal.

 Description

 Pleistodontes froggatti is a small wasp.
 Females are 3.0–3.4 mm long with black, brown and reddish brown bodies.
 Males are 1.5 mm in length, with yellow and orange bodies.

 Taxonomy

 The specific epithet, froggatti, is in honour of Australian entomologist W. W. Froggatt.
 The first account of the species' biology was written by Froggatt in 1901, who imperfectly identified it as Pleistodontes imperialis.
 Austrian entomologist Gustav Mayr re-described the species in 1906 and named it in honour of Froggatt.

 Reproduction

 Figs have an obligate mutualism with fig wasps, (Agaonidae); figs are only pollinated by fig wasps, and fig wasps can only reproduce in fig flowers.
 Pleistodontes froggatti can only reproduce in the syconia of its host species, the Moreton Bay Fig, Ficus macrophylla.